Find Affordable College Courses

 Toledo, OH

-With a ranking of #6, University of Toledo did quite well on this year’s most popular schools for liberal arts general studies students working on their bachelor’s degree.
-University of Toledo is a fairly large public school located in the city of Toledo.
+University of Toledo did quite well in this year’s ranking of the most popular places for liberal arts general studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+University of Toledo is a large public school located in the city of Toledo.

 Of the 43 students majoring in liberal arts at University of Toledo, 33% are male and 67% are female.